Canol Project: Decommissioning

-Due to its remoteness and challenging conditions the costs to provide fuel from the Canol were considerably higher than having fuel arrive via tanker.
-On March 8, 1945 the US War Department made the decision to shut the project down.
-Work began immediately to winterize all equipment, clean and stock camps and remove all personnel.
-Shortly after the line was declared as surplus to the war effort.
 Imperial Oil purchased equipment at Norman Wells for $3 million.
 Imperial also paid $1 million for the Whitehorse refinery, which had been installed at a cost of $27 million, which they then dismantled and shipped to Alberta.
 The salvage rights for the remainder of the line were sold for $700,000 and carried out by George Price of Dawson Creek, British Columbia.
 Some valuable equipment was salvaged but much of the pipeline, telegraph wire, vehicles and buildings were left in place.